giuliodavide/fromUMLtoCode/README.md

 To run the script, open a cmd in the directory of the project and type the following
 command:

-**python main.py -c/--class "path/to/file.xml" [-o/--output "path/to/code.py"]**
+**python main.py [-c/--class "path/to/class.xml"] [-obj/--object "path/to/object.xml"]**

-The default value of the variable output is "/output/interface.py".
 Path with whitespace will cause problems.
 We suggest to copy the file in a path without whitespace.